A. Frances Johnson: 'My Father's Thesaurus'

-Melbourne poet Alex Skovron is the recipient of the third ABR Poetry Prize for his poem ‘Sanctum’.
-His poem ‘Boy’ was shortlisted for last year’s ABR Poetry Prize.
+Alex Skovron was the winner of the third ABR Poetry Prize for his poem ‘Sanctum’.
+His poem ‘Boy’ was shortlisted for the second ABR Poetry Prize.

-Judith Bishop was the recipient of the 2007 ABR Poetry Prize.
-The judges called her winning poem ‘Still Life with Cockles and Shells’ ‘unfailingly poised and suggestive’.
-Judith Bishop is a regular contribuor to ABR, as a poet, critic, and diarist.
+Judith Bishop was the winner of the the 2007 ABR Poetry Prize.
+The judges - Peter Rose, Morag Fraser, and Craig Sherbourne - described her winning poem ‘Still Life with Cockles and Shells’ as ‘unfailingly poised and suggestive’.

-Stephen Edgar has won the inaugural ABR Poetry Prize with his poem ‘Man on the Moon’.
+Stephen Edgar won the inaugural ABR Poetry Prize with his poem ‘Man on the Moon’.

 The three judges, Morag Fraser, Peter Rose, and Peter Steele, were impressed by the overall quality of the entries and were pleased to be able to choose from such a strong shortlist, but the final decision was quick and unanimous because of the formal and imaginative qualities of Stephen Edgar’s poem.